This easy vegan Alfredo sauce (without cashews) is a low fat, low calorie, healthy WFPB pasta sauce that's ready in 5-minutes.

 - 2 tablespoons white miso paste

 - Pink Himalayan salt, to taste

 - Optional: 2-4 tablespoons nutritional yeast

 - Optional: substitute ½ cup vegan dry white wine for ½ cup of the plant milk

-- Gently cook the sauce for a few minutes to combine the flavors, cook the garlic, and cook off the alcohol if using wine.
+- Gently cook the sauce for a few minutes (on low in the microwave or in a pot on the stove) to combine the flavors, cook the garlic, and cook off the alcohol if using wine.